JoeHEZHAO/DAA/README.md

     * Required Pytorch >= 1.0
     * python 3.6
     * Ipython notebook

+2. dataset folder contains preprocessed data;

 ## TODO：
 (We are rescuing original files from crashed disk, sorry for any inconvenience)
-* Complete the dataloader code for three tested datasets;
+* 3. Complete the dataloader code for three tested datasets;
-* Complete the training/testing code for three tested dataset;
+* 4. Complete the training/testing code for three tested dataset;

 ## Acknowledgement
 This project is inspired by following papers, many thanks to them: